 Applicants will also be required to meet with a counsellor to review your situation and explore all available resources.

 Applications will be reviewed by a committee on a weekly basis.

-Students approved for a bursary will be notified by email.
+After meeting with a counsellor, students approved for a bursary will be notified by email.

 Bursary recipients will be issued a cheque that will be mailed to the address on the student record.

 Recipients who do not have current mailing addresses, ie: who are currently living in student housing, can request alternative arrangements in the online application form.

 Social Insurance Numbers: The Canada Revenue Agency (CRA) requires Selkirk College to collect Social Insurance Numbers (SIN) for all award recipients for the purpose of issuing T4A’s.
 Bursary cheques cannot be issued unless your SIN number is recorded on your student record.

 Check the “Instructions on how to add your Social Insurance Number” to your student record to ensure this step has been completed.

 Email and mailing addresses: Ensure your email and mailing address on your student record is correct.
 All correspondence will be by email and all bursary cheques will be mailed to the address you have on your student record.